Technical Report: Impact of Position Bias on Language Models in Token Classification: Conclusion

 \section{Conclusion}

-Most of the position bias studies in the context of Transformer LMs have focused on downstream tasks such as QA and ASC and not token classification tasks, i.e, NER and POS tagging, to the best of our knowledge.
+Most of the position bias studies in the context of Transformer LMs have focused on downstream tasks such as QA and ASC and not token classification tasks, i.e., NER and POS tagging, to the best of our knowledge.
 Our position bias study shows that benchmarks of NER and POS tagging, like CoNLL03, OntoNotes5.0, UD\_en, and TweeBank, suffer from skewed position distribution of classes or tags.
-We show with the proposed evaluation approach the impact of this bias on TLMs performance when the tokens position fall “out-of-distribution”.
+We show, with the proposed evaluation approach, the impact of this bias on Language models' performance when the token's position falls “out-of-distribution” for different Position Embedding methods.
 We introduce two computationally cheap and easy-to-integrate methods to overcome position bias during training.
-Future work should include investigating attention scores and token representations to look into more tailored mitigation methods.
+Future work should include investigating attention scores and token representations to look into more tailored mitigation methods, and having a deeper analysis of the implicit relation between the position bias and sequence length.